AnushkaX/fingerprint_detailing/README.md

 # fingerprint_clearing
-Get the details of a fingerprint
+Get the details of a fingerprint.

+# Coded with Python,

+# Used Libraries : OpenCV, NumPy